 Whenever I have posted the below response to these requests on social media, I’ve had very positive feedback from experienced models and photographers alike.
 It might not be 100% complete – and I’m happy to add to it if you see something missing – but it’s a decent starting point, and should point new models in the right direction 99.9% of the time.

 First off, find a mentor – a model – with many years of experience.
 You might want to start modelling because you have a friend who models, or just because someone has said “you could be a model”.
 Please only ask your friend for modelling advice IF they have a number of years experience and a good quality portfolio with a number of different photographers.
 With the greatest respect, it takes many shoots – years of part-time experience – for anyone to be in a position to provide meaningful reliable advice.

-Obviously, to get work, you need to start work on your portfolio.
+To get work, you need to start work on your portfolio.
 Do this by working with photographers recommended by more experienced models.
-Look for other models in your area who have good portfolio’s and contact those photographers who are tagged there.
+Look for other models in your area who have good portfolios and contact the photographers who are tagged there.

-Shoot with a variety of photographers: in the studio, on location in the city, the countryside.
+Shoot with a variety of photographers though, in the studio, on location in the city, the countryside.
 Shoot with animals, shoot high fashion and casual.
 Shoot with and without Makup artists.
 Many MUA’s are fantastic, others are still learning just like you.
-Work with photographers to find a mua who has the style and experience you need, or do your own makeup.
+If you’re not comfortable doing your own makeup, then work with photographers to find a mua who has the style and experience you need.
 Shoots with the very best models & photographers can be ruined by an inexperienced creative who wants to “experiment” or make a statement.
 MUA’s and other creatives will have their own portfolio too, so check them out.